Eat Like a Local: Foods to Try in Buenos Aires

 Argentina Typical Food: Foods to Try in Buenos Aires

-Steak and wine, that's what most people associate with traditional meals in Argentina.
-And they're not wrong, but there are also so many other things to eat in Buenos Aires and around the country.
+Steak and wine, that's what most people associate with traditional food in Argentina.
+And while they're not wrong, there are so many other foods to try in Buenos Aires and in Argentina.
 Buenos Aires was built by immigrants, mainly Italian, who had a huge impact on the city's cuisine.

-You'll find lots of pizza and fresh pasta sharing a menu with all that steak.
-Travel to the north and you'll find a lot of dishes that originate from the indigenous populations there.
-There are so many delicious Argentinian dishes to try besides just steak, here's some of my favorite traditional Argentine food!
+You'll find plenty of pizza and fresh pasta sharing a menu with all that steak.
+Travel to the north and you'll see Argentinian dishes that originate from the indigenous populations there.
+There are so many delicious popular foods in Argentina to try besides just steak!
+So, I hope you’re hungry!
+Here's some of my favorite Argentina traditional food!

 The crust is thick, light on the sauce and HEAVY on the cheese.
 Sit and order a whole pie or order a slice to eat standing at the bar.
 The best wine pairing is poured from a box by a grumpy old man.
 If you really want to sound like a local, order a slice of fainâ to go with it.
 Faina is a chickpea pancake or pie, placed on top of the pizza, it’s a little too starch on starch for my taste but it’s not bad!

 Read Next: A Self-Guided Pizza Crawl in Buenos Aires

 Order a couple as a starter at any parilla or order a dozen for delivery to your apartment.
 Either way, empanadas are the most common food in Argentina and you can’t visit Buenos Aires without eating one, or MANY (if you’re lucky).
 There’s not a lot of variety on the fillings.
 The countless empanada shops all offer more or less the same menu but why fix what ain’t broke.
 If you're in Buenos Aires, take a cooking class to learn how to make proper Argentinian empanadas!